 ….while Baby 2.0 spends ages testing race cars on all the different car tracks.

-Currently MoPA offers free-play sessions weekdays during school terms 9:30am – 4:30pm ie mainly aimed at babies, toddlers and preschoolers and kindergarten and school groups.
+MoPA offers free-play sessions weekdays during school terms between 9:30am – 4:00pm ie mainly aimed at babies, toddlers and preschoolers as well as kindergarten and school groups.
+On weekends and school holidays the opening hours are 9:00am – 5:00pm.

-If you're in Melbourne you can also look forward to MoPA opening in Sandringham in late 2021!
+If you’re in Melbourne you can also visit MoPA Melbourne in the bayside suburb of Sandringham.

 Click here for more things to do in Geelong with kids